-SkiMyBest.com: "Learn to Ski/Ski Better/Ski My Best" SkiMyBest Contents Synopsis Choosing an Area to Ski Skiing the Colorado Rockies Why Take a Ski Lesson from a Professional How to Pick a Ski Instructor Bill Jones, Ski Instructor BillJonesHow To Reserve a Private Ski Lesson with Bill Jones Ski Slope Ratings Skier Skill Levels 1-9 Skiing as a Career Lnks to Skiing Websites Skiing Discussion Forum BOOKS and VIDEOS Skiing Humor A dedication...
-"SKIING IS A SLIDING SPORT"--a skiing web manual: contents Go to Search Form on SkiMyBest Contents page www.skimybest.com (for weather, mountain cams)
+SkiMyBest.com: "Learn to Ski/Ski Better/Ski My Best" SkiMyBest Contents/Search Synopsis Choosing an Area to Ski Skiing the Colorado Rockies EpicMix of Vail Resorts Why and How to Take a Ski Lesson from a Professional How to Pick a Ski Instructor Bill Jones, Ski Instructor How To Reserve Private Ski Lessons with Bill Jones Ski Slope Ratings Skier Skill Lesson-Levels 1-9 Skiing as a Career Lnks to Skiing Websites The Colorado Winter Outdoors Books and Videos Skiing Humor A dedication...
+Contact Bill Jones Skier videos

-Why Ski
+Why Ski?

 by Bill Jones, Ski Instructor

-Certified Professional Ski Instructor (Registration #
+Certified Professional Ski Instructor (Registration #110478), Level III

 The skier was just learning how to turn.
 Her goal was to later take a run down the easiest of the green runs on the mountain.
 She looked up the slope above the beginner hill and saw a steep double-black run with moguls and with skiers gingerly turning among them.
 "Why would anyone want to do that?" she asked.
 It would be some time before she would be able to understand why they would want to "do that", but it was clear that they did not have to ski that terrain, it was clear they wanted to ski there so much they accepted the cold and blustery wind that was swirling powder about them, and it was also obvious that they were even willing to pay to do it So it must have been fun!